X

 Craft Beer

-There is little information available regarding the term’s originator, but it makes sense that it’s called as such.
+Little information about the term’s originator is available, but it makes sense that it’s called such.

 Here’s how I would define craft beer: